Meet the Birds

 While most remain unaware of the looming extinction of Standardbred poultry breeds in the United States, there is a small community working to combat this crisis.
 One man on the plains of the Kansas Prairie stands out as their greatest champion.
 Frank Reese, in his seventies, is the sole remaining commercial breeder of Certified Standardbred poultry in the United States.

-His Good Shepherd Poultry Ranch stands as the last remaining stronghold for 10 critically important market breeds of chickens and turkeys.
-These are the Plymouth Rock, New Hampshire, Rhode Island White, Cornish, Leghorn, Minorca, Bronze, Narragansett, White Holland, and Bourbon Red.
+His Good Shepherd Poultry Ranch stands as the last remaining stronghold for many of America’s most important market breeds of chickens and turkeys.
+We have assessed these to be the Plymouth Rock, New Hampshire, Rhode Island White, Cornish, Leghorn, Minorca, Bronze, Narragansett, White Holland, and Bourbon Red.
 Having only one commercial farm left in the country to protect these natural treasures leaves them extremely vulnerable.
 In order to provide a safe future for these breeds, we must drastically increase their numbers.
-To address this issue, we’ve started a nationwide conservation effort which will increase each of the 10 breeds’ numbers to 10,000+ birds spread out over at least 10 farms throughout the United States.
+To address this issue, we’ve started a nationwide conservation effort which will increase the 10 breeds’ numbers to 100,000+ birds spread out over hundreds of farms throughout the United States.

 Help Us Save These Breeds